MasterOracleSentinel/Real-Time-Bus-Tracking/README.md

 It's a good way to work with the DOM in JavaScript

-Adding animation to maps mapbox is an open-source platform that allows a user to create and display maps on a web page.
+Adding animation to maps, mapbox is an open-source platform that allows a user to create and display maps on a web page.
 The mapboxgl JavaScript library is part of the Mapbox ecosystem.
 It allows a user to add all sorts of customizations to the map.